8 Signs You’re Ready to Run a Marathon!

 While there are many aspects to a quality marathon training plan, one workout reigns supreme when you’re getting ready for the full.
 That is, of course, the long run.

 To get ready for the marathon, you need to do your long runs.
-And you need to do them consistently over a longer period of time.
-You should make your ling run least 90 minutes.
+And you need to do them consistently over a longer period.
+You should make your long run at least 90 minutes.
 And, if you’re ready for the marathon, you’ve likely strung together at least 12 weeks of long runs.

 Speaking of long runs, it’s not all about time on feet.
 While every runner is unique and with their own, personal goals, the marathon distance is the same for everyone.